 Taunton Bay Resource Management Plan - A comprehensive resource management plan for Taunton Bay was developed and passed by the Legislature in 2007.
 This plan is a novel management experiment.
 A Taunton Bay Advisory Committee advises the Commissioner on implementing a science-based comprehensive resource management plan for Taunton Bay.
 The plan addresses principal resource user groups in the context of sustaining ecological processes, functions, and values of Taunton Bay.
 In 2008, new harvest regulations on urchins, mussels, scallops, and kelp went into effect.
-In 2009, focus will be on refining the harvest regulations and beginning work on some of the ecological issue outlined in the plan.
-A report to the Legislature on this experiment will be prepared early in 2010.
+The Taunton Bay Management Area regulation expired on December 31, 2010 and a replacement regulation is being developed to simplify management of fisheries in Taunton Bay.
+A report to the Legislature on this experiment will be completed in 2011.

 Education and Outreach - DMR's research and monitoring efforts are very much directed toward solving and preventing problems and improving management.
 Key to the success is making sure results are known and available, especially to managers, policy and decision makers.
-Disseminating research and monitoring findings are key to results being useful.
+Disseminating research and monitoring findings are essential to results being useful.
 DMR operates the Marine Resources Aquarium in West Boothbay Harbor and the Burnt Island Lighthouse Live History Program to provide visitors with an opportunity to learn about Maine's marine fisheries.
 A collection of regional fish, invertebrates, and interactive exhibits are maintained to allow for quality interactive learning.
 Both these facilities and education staff draw on research and monitoring results of the Department.
 Research and education staff conducts seminars and lectures on a variety of topics to Maine's school children, the public, and media.
 The Education Program provides teacher recertification training courses.